 The Roof Matters

 Roofs can be made of a wide variety of materials, from slate, wood, plastic, or even ceramics.
 Most roofs that have shingles or tiles will require maintenance and potentially a replacement within their lifetimes.
 Metal roofing, on the other hand, can last a lifetime.
 It is durable, easy to install, and can withstand a wide variety of elements.
 Further, it can also help deflect sunlight from your property, which can be a godsend during hot summer months and can help you reduce your air conditioning bill by up to 40%.
-If your clients are interested in changing their roofing, this Roofing Contractor Alabama company has a 50-year guarantee on their products that are transferred to new homeowners after the sale and recommends scrutinizing the guarantee’s offered by the contractor you are considering.
+If your clients are interested in changing their roofing, this Roofing Contractor Alabama company has a 50-year guarantee on their products that are transferred to new homeowners after the sale and recommends scrutinizing the guarantees offered by the contractor you are considering.

 Doors can come in a wide range of materials and thicknesses.
 Thick, solid doors are not only more durable, but they also offer better insulation, and this can further keep heat or cold out of your room, though the main feature here is the soundproofing.

 The most common type of insulation is made of fiberglass.
 This material has kept many households warm and dry, despite its inherent danger during installation.
-Other options include cellulose – an eco-friendly option which recycles old material – or polyurethane foam.
+Other options include cellulose – an eco-friendly option that recycles old material – or polyurethane foam.
 Though some are better than others, all insulation options are good for the environment due to the part they play in reducing energy consumption.

 Great Windows Are Key

 Old windows don’t just look bad – they are bad.
 Windows release a lot of energy either by letting hot air escape or allowing hot air to enter.
-New windows can be a huge selling point, especially if they are triple paned or made from a good source.
+New windows can be a huge selling point, especially if they are triple-paned or made from a good source.

 Consider the Appliances

-New appliances are not just energy efficient, but due to the advances in technology, they do a better job.
+New appliances are not just energy-efficient, but due to the advances in technology, they do a better job.
 New appliances can be a huge draw for home buyers, especially when staying with the latest finish trends like stainless steel.

 Renewable Energy Sources